dat-ecosystem-archive/DEPs/proposals/0000-wire-protocol.md

 ## Handshake Procedure
 [handshake]: #handshake

-A handshake procedure needs to occur for each feed on a channel; the first part of the first handshake happens in cleartext and both validates discovery keys and establishes encyption parameters used for the rest of the connection.
+A handshake procedure needs to occur for each feed on a channel; the first part of the first handshake happens in cleartext and both validates discovery keys and establishes encryption parameters used for the rest of the connection.
 The first (primary) channel has `id=0`.

 The first (cleartext) message is a Feed message, and includes two fields: a nonce and a discovery key.